 - A balanced relationship based on mutual trust will be built which empowers the children to share in the decision making process

 - Enthusiastic and instructive feedback will be given rather than negative criticism

 - Bullying will not be accepted or condoned

 - All adults in the society will provide a positive role model when dealing with other people

-- Action will be taken to stop any inappropraite verbal or physical behaviour
+- Action will be taken to stop any inappropriate verbal or physical behaviour

-- It will keep up to date with relevant legislation linked to the safe running of the society, including child protection
+- It will keep up to date with relevant legislation linked to the safe running of the society, including Safeguarding.

 - It will keep contact details for parents of children involved in a production with the adult leading a rehearsal or performance, in case of emergencies.
 Direct contact with children and young people will only be made with prior agreement with parents.

-The society has a dedicated Child Protection Officer who will ensure that this policy is adhered to.
+The society has a designated Safeguarding Officer who will ensure that this policy is adhered to.

 This person is Stephen Bennett and can be contacted on 01264 360255.